 Sierra Dome Spider (Neriene litigiosa: Linyphiidae)

-The Sierra Dome spider (Neriene litigiosa) is a North American sheet-weaving spider in the family Linyphiidae known for its unusually complex mating system, including female-controlled sperm use, elaborate male-male competition, and extended mate guarding under female control.
+The Sierra Dome spider (Neriene litigiosa, formerly Linyphia litigiosa) is a North American sheet-weaving spider in the family Linyphiidae known for its unusually complex mating system, including female-controlled sperm use, elaborate male–male competition and intersexual courtship, extended mate guarding under female control, and conditional male kleptoparasitism.

 Male Sierra Dome spider (Neriene litigiosa) stealing a prey item from a female.
 Visiting kleptoparasitic males capture about 80% of prey on female webs except during copulatory courtship, when feeding success shifts strongly toward the female.
 Copulatory courtship therefore both reduces male kleptoparasitism and provides females with information about multiple aspects of male genetic quality and condition.